 Janabel Xia is currently a first-year student at MIT living near the Boston area.
 She served as her high school’s math team captain from 2018-2020, helping to write and direct the Lexington Math Tournament for the past few years.
 Janabel has been active in various math competitions; she attended MOP twice (2018, 2019) and was on the USA European Girls’ Math Olympiad team and an individual silver medalist (2019).
 She has seen first-hand and second-hand the experiences that discourage young girls to continue pursuing math, and hopes to provide support for these girls through Athemath.
 Outside of math, she also enjoys dancing, making music with others, drawing, crosswords, and late-night snacks.

-Pravalika is a high school junior at Thomas Jefferson High School for Science and Technology.
-She won a gold medal at the Math Prize for Girls Olympiad in 2019 and attended MOP in 2020.
+Pravalika is a high school senior at Thomas Jefferson High School for Science and Technology.
+She won a gold medal at the Math Prize for Girls Olympiad in 2019 and attended MOP in 2020 and 2021.
 Pravalika is also a central leader of the math nonprofit inteGIRLS and a regular volunteer at Academy of Hope Adult Public Charter School, and she is highly passionate about mathematics, education, and activism.
 She hopes to encourage people of all backgrounds to pursue their STEM passions without fear!
 Outside of math, she enjoys reading sci-fi/fantasy (current read: The Weight of the Stars - K. Ancrum), painting, and listening to Rainbow Kitten Surprise.